56592aya/retail_crm/README.md

 $ python app.y
 ```

-Then open your browser at `localhost/5000`
+Then open your browser at `localhost/5000` -->

 ### References:

+The retail data is a common kaggle dataset that you can find [here](https://www.kaggle.com/vijayuv/onlineretail)

+The notebooks are an amalgam of blog reads from medium heavily based on the work of [Barış Karaman](https://medium.com/@karamanbk)